Fairblock/dkg-protocol-testing/README.md

 ```
 Next, the tofnd server should be started.
 The protocol can be tested either by running a single server for all validators or by simulating the actual case where each validator runs their own local version of the tofnd server using docker.
 ### Signle Server Testing
-To test the protocol using a signle server, follow the below commands to start the grpc server:
+To test the protocol on a signle server, follow the below commands to start the grpc server:
 ```sh
 cd tofnd
 cargo build --release